DuckbillGroup/onboarding/terraform/README.md

 `cur_bucket_name`: The name of the S3 bucket in which you are storing Cost and Usage Reports configured in the previous onboarding step.
 If you haven't set up Cost and Usage reports in your master payer account yet, talk to us before applying this role.

 `external_id`: The External ID used when Duckbill assumes the role.
-Duckbill will provide you with a unique UUID in the onboarding documents to use for this field.
+You can define this as whatever you want, though we generally recommend a UUID.

 You'll be prompted to confirm the `apply` action.